Hyannis, dubbed “The Capital of the Cape,” is Cape Cod’s primary transportation and business hub.

-It is Cape Cod's go-to spot for casual eating with a big city vibe that you can truly see and taste.
+It is Cape Cod’s go-to spot for casual eating with a big-city vibe you can see and taste.

-This beautiful restaurant offers large dishes, a raw bar, world-class tapas for a nibble after work, as well as live entertainment in the evenings.
+This beautiful restaurant offers large dishes, a raw bar, world-class tapas for a nibble after work, and live entertainment in the evenings.

 The center of the quaint Cape Cod village of Hyannis is Main Street.

-There are popular restaurants and stores, a post office, town government offices, a library, and the Cape Cod Hospital in this stretch of town.
+There are famous restaurants and stores, a post office, town government offices, a library, and the Cape Cod Hospital in this stretch of town.

-This interesting museum with its history and lore, is located on this street as well.
+This exciting museum, with its history and lore, is also located on this street.

 It’s a fantastic spot to buy and eat delicious meals.

-With buildings from a bygone era standing proud, the street offers a lot of charm to its visitors.
+With buildings from a bygone era standing proudly, the street offers a lot of charm to its visitors.